PranayKr/Smart-Meter-Data-Analytics/Household_Power_Consumption_Dataset_Exploratory_Analysis.md

    consumption in the winter months towards the edges of the plots.
 3) These may show an annual seasonal pattern in consumption.
 4) A few patches of missing data can be seen in at least the ﬁrst, third, and fourth plots.
+# Global Active Power Usage for each month of 2009
+To know the daily and weekly patterns of pwer usage per month graph of energy consumption is plotted

+A single image is created with twelve line plots, one for each month of 2009
+# Inferences Drawn
+1) The sign-wave of power consumption of the days within each month can be observed.
+This is understood as some kind of daily pattern in power consumption can be expected daily.
+2) There are stretches of days with very minimal consumption, such as in August and in April.
+These may represent vacation periods where the home was unoccupied and where power consumption was minimal.